Kayalvizhi02/DBMS/EX.NO.5 SUB QUERIES AND JOINS.md

-# EX.NO 5 SubQueries, Views and Joins
+# EXP.NO:5 SubQueries, Views and Joins
 ### DATE:
 ## AIM:
 To use SubQueries, Views and Joins in SQL